dennybritz/papergraph/README.md

 The database is publicly available at `http://papergraph.dennybritz.com/v1/graphql`, so **please be gentle with your queries!** This is running on a small postgres server that I'm paying for, so please don't overload it with automated scripts.
 Be nice :) As long as you're running queries by hand through notebooks everything should be fine.

-If you want to do lots of queries you are better of cloning this repo and building the database yourself.
+If you want to do lots of queries you should clone this repo and build the database yourself locally or in the cloud.
 Instructions for this are below.
+If you are running Kubernetes, you can also use the scripts in `deploy/`.

 ## Building the database from a postgresql snapshot